 It’s officially New Year’s resolution season and most of us are setting lofty new goals and getting excited for the year ahead.
-Even if you had a great 2015 (which I hope you did!) there’s always room for improvement and a resolution can help you start 2016 off right.
+Even if you had a great year (which I hope you did!) there’s always room for improvement and a resolution can help you start the new year off right.

 Some people like to set very specific resolutions, e.g. “do not spend more than $50 a month on smoothies.”
 (Yes, that’s one of mine.)
 But in general there are some resolutions that are common to a larger group of the population.

 To help you achieve these popular goals, and with winter weather in mind, here are some ideas for how to follow through on three popular resolutions from your apartment.